Domestic Violence Hotline

 Call the Jail

 EVEN IF YOUR ABUSER WAS ARRESTED, YOU STILL NEED TO PLAN FOR YOUR FUTURE SAFETY.
 YOUR ABUSER MAY BE RELEASED ON BAIL WITHOUT NOTICE TO YOU.
-TO FIND OUT IF YOUR ABUSER IS IN JAIL, YOU CAN CALL THE MONTGOMERY COUNTY JAIL AT 225-4160, CALL THE DV HOTLINE AT 222-SAFE (7233), OR GO TO WWW.MIAMIVALLEYJAILS.ORG.
+TO FIND OUT IF YOUR ABUSER IS IN JAIL, YOU CAN CALL THE MONTGOMERY COUNTY JAIL AT 225-4161, CALL THE DV HOTLINE AT 937-461-HELP (4357), OR GO TO WWW.MIAMIVALLEYJAILS.ORG.
 BE SURE TO USE A SAFE COMPUTER!
+To be notified of abuser's release from jail or prison, register at VINE 1-800-770-0192.

 Call Pre-Trial Services

-If you want to give information to the court to consider before bail is set, call 225-3479.
+If you want to give information to the court to consider before bail is set, call 225-3477 or 225-4394.
 Caution – may not be confidential.

 Develop a Safety Plan